01-edu/public/docs/db/db-relations.md

 The `progress` table is the summary of multiple results.
 As the names says this is the students progress.
 The following relations are established:

-- `userId` that associates a user with a progress.
+- `userId` that associates an user with a progress.
 A progress must always have a user associate to it and a user can or cannot have multiple progresses.
 - `groupId` this association allows groups to have progress.
 This is a many to none or one connection, meaning that a progress can have none or one group and a group can have multiple progresses.
 - `eventId` that associates which event the user has progressed on.
 - `objectId` that associates which object the user has progressed on.

+---

+The `result` table keeps the track of students result.
+The following relations are established:

+- `userId` that associates an user with a result.
+An user can have multiple results but a result is associated to just one result.
+- `groupId` that associates a group with a result.
+The same logic as in the `userId`
+- `objectId` that associates an object with a result.
+A result must have always a object associated to it and an object can have multiple results
+- `eventId` that associates an event with a result.
+The same logic as in the `objectId`